-VA: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that include portfolio assessments that are active, engaging, utilize a variety of strategies, and are tied to relevant demonstrates the learning outcomes.
-Examples include at least three content areas and two ranges (PK, K-1, 2-4) and ability to plan and are developmentally appropriate and responsible. implement Solid/Sound: Examples demonstrate the ability to plan and implement instruction that include instruction that assessments that utilize a variety of strategies and are tied to relevant learning outcomes.
-Example includes a broad include at least three content areas and two ranges (PK, K-1, 2-4) and are developmentally range of appropriate and responsible. developmentally Acceptable: Examples demonstrate the ability to plan and implement instruction that include appropriate and assessments that utilize multiple strategies and are tied to learning outcomes.
-Examples include at responsible least two content areas and ranges (PK, K-1, 2-4), and are developmentally appropriate and assessments. responsible.
-Emerging/Needs Development: Candidate needs to demonstrate the ability to plan and implement instruction that includes assessments that utilize multiple strategies, are tied to learning outcomes, and are developmentally appropriate and responsible.
-NAEYC 4d: Candidates reflect on practice to promote positive outcomes for each child.
-WCU CF: Assessment a ind Instructional Designer; EGP PO: #7, 8 VB: Candidate Exemplary: Candidate includes detailed analysis of teacher planning and decision making related to demonstrates the the use of appropriate and responsible assessment in a range of ages, settings, and content areas. ability to analyze Analysis utilizes well-developed professional vocabulary and links to theory. planning and Solid/Sound: Candidate includes detailed analysis of teacher planning and decision making related instruction with the to the use of appropriate and responsible assessment across multiple ages, settings and/or content goal of including a areas.
-Analysis utilizes professional vocabulary. broad range of Acceptable: Candidate includes analysis of teacher planning and decision making related to the use developmentally of appropriate and responsible assessment.
-Analysis includes reference to more than one content appropriate and area and age range and utilizes professional vocabulary. responsible Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize professional assessments. vocabulary to analyze teacher planning and decision making related to the use of appropriate and responsible assessment. integrate knowledgeable, reflective, and critical perspectives on early education.
-Ind Instructional Designer; EGP PO: #7, 8 VC: Candidate Exemplary: Goal setting is detailed, realistic, and relevant to student-teaching placement.
-It demonstrates the demonstrates the ability to identify possibilities for professional growth in the use of wide range of habit of reflective, appropriate and responsible assessments. responsive, and Solid/Sound: Goal setting is relevant to student-teaching placement and demonstrates the ability t intentional practice identify possibilities for professional growth in the use of a range of appropriate and responsible based on knowledge, assessment. professional values, and research.
+nd Instructional Designer; EGP PO: #7 VA: Candidate portfolio demonstrates the Exemplary: Examples demonstrate the ability to plan and implement instruction that include assessments that are active, engaging, utilize a variety of strategies, and are tied to relevant learning outcomes.
+Examples include at least three content areas and two ranges (PK, K-1, 2-4) and ability to plan and are developmentally appropriate and responsible. implement instruction that includes a broad range of Solid/Sound: Examples demonstrate the ability to plan and implement instruction that include assessments that utilize a variety of strategies and are tied to relevant learning outcomes.
+Example include at least three content areas and two ranges (PK, K-1, 2-4) and are developmentally appropriate and responsible. developmentally appropriate and responsible assessments.
+Acceptable: Examples demonstrate the ability to plan and implement instruction that include assessments that utilize multiple strategies and are tied to learning outcomes.
+Examples include at least two content areas and ranges (PK, K-1, 2-4), and are developmentally appropriate and responsible.
+Emerging/Needs Development: Candidate needs to demonstrate the ability to plan and implement instruction that includes assessments that utilize multiple strategies, are tied to learning outcomes, and are developmentally appropriate and responsible. reflect on practice to promote positive outcomes for each child. nd Instructional Designer; EGP PO: #7, 8 VB: Candidate Exemplary: Candidate includes detailed analysis of teacher planning and decision making related to demonstrates the ability to analyze the use of appropriate and responsible assessment in a range of ages, settings, and content areas.
+Analysis utilizes well-developed professional vocabulary and links to theory. planning and instruction with the Solid/Sound : Candidate includes detailed analysis of teacher planning and decision making related to the use of appropriate and responsible assessment across multiple ages, settings and/or content goal of including a broad range of areas.
+Analysis utilizes professional vocabulary.
+Acceptable: Candidate includes analysis of teacher planning and decision making related to the use developmentally appropriate and of appropriate and responsible assessment.
+Analysis includes reference to more than one content area and age range and utilizes professional vocabulary. responsible assessments.
+Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize professional vocabulary to analyze teacher planning and decision making related to the use of appropriate and responsible assessment. integrate knowledgeable, reflective, and critical perspectives on early education.
+In Instructional Designer; EGP PO: #7, 8 VC: Candidate demonstrates the habit of reflective, Exemplary: Goal setting is detailed, realistic, and relevant to student-teaching placement.
+It demonstrates the ability to identify possibilities for professional growth in the use of wide range of appropriate and responsible assessments. responsive, and intentional practice based on knowledge, Solid/Sound : Goal setting is relevant to student-teaching placement and demonstrates the ability t identify possibilities for professional growth in the use of a range of appropriate and responsible assessment. professional values, and research.
 Acceptable: Goal setting is relevant to the student-teaching placement and includes the use of appropriate and responsible assessments.
 Emerging/Needs Development: Candidate needs to demonstrate the ability to set relevant professional goals related to the use of appropriate and responsible assessment.